UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 Targeting small and medium-sized businesses, they promise a decision in 60 seconds and custom-made answers to your problems.
 Borrow £24k for 12 months at an APR of 67.89% (representative).
 The whole payment due is £29,472.

-6. Shawbrook Bank — Trusted secured loans provider for small businesses who are scaling
+6. Shawbrook Bank — Trusted secured loans for small businesses

 Asset finance, working capital solutions, point-of-sale financing, structured finance, and commercial mortgages are just some of the services Shawbrook Bank securely provides to its corporate clients.